 The Nexus token is built for scalability right from the onset; the Database (DB) for Nexus protocol uses a specifically built Lower Level Database (LLD) that outpaces most of the databases of other blockchains.

-The exchanging of NXS/BTC is done on exchange sites that offer Nexus exchange.
-NXS coins can be exchanged using Swapzone, which is an aggregator for the best exchange sites with the best Nexus/Bitcoin exchange rate.
+Nexus swap is done on exchange sites that offer Nexus exchange.
+NXS coins can be exchanged using Swapzone, which is an aggregator for the best exchange sites with the best Nexus swap rate.

 - Visit the Swapzone site

 - The NXS/BTC pair is automatically inserted from the link above.
 In case you want another crypto to swap for NXS, you will have selected it from the list.